 Learning to see in black and white is a skill that’s easy to learn once you become aware of the some of the building blocks of composition.

 I like working in black and white and viewing the world in monochrome through my camera’s electronic viewfinder.
 Removing color makes it easier to see line, shape, tonal contrast and texture – the important elements you need to learn to use to create strongly composed black and white landscape photos.

 Follow the seven tips in this article and I guarantee that the composition of your black and white landscape photos will be stronger.

 Learn more about composition and landscape photography with these articles.

 The Black & White Landscape ebooks

-Learn more about photographing the black & white landscape with my ebooks The Complete Black & White Landscape Bundle.
+Learn more about photographing the black & white landscape with my ebook The Black & White Landscape.